 - Fake every orgasm.

-- You must always downplay your intelligence, looks, success and accomplishments so that he can feel more secure.
+- You must always downplay your intelligence, looks, success, and accomplishments so that he/she can feel more secure.

-- Understand that he will always (either directly or indirectly), compete with you and that you must always lose.
+- Understand that he/she will always (either directly or indirectly), compete with you (and you must always lose).

-- You must have a phD in pedestal building of him, door matting of yourself and under-the-rug brushing.
+- You must have a Ph.D. in pedestal building of him/her, door matting of yourself and under-the-rug brushing.

-- You must keep giving and giving so that he can keep taking and taking.
+- You must keep giving and giving so that they can keep taking and taking.

 - Never age or gain weight.

-- Accept that he needs the validation and attention of a LOT of women (not just you), to keep his pseudo self-importance parade going.
+- Accept that he/she needs A LOT of validation from others (not just you), to keep their pseudo-self-importance parade going.
 Do not try to compete or ever be number one.
 You will be made to look crazy.